 The free book and course itself goes beyond the scope of this post.

-If you want to learn more, Edwin L. Battistella wrote the book on it.
-Do You Make These Mistakes In English?
+If you want to learn more, I recommend reading Do You Make These Mistakes In English?
 The Story of Sherwin Cody’s Famous Language School by Edwin L. Battistella.

 In other words, this product will help:

 - people skills, in long-distance or in person.

 And it will do so for both men and women.